Mount Pleasant News

 This month, Kindergartners will explore the unit, Native Americans - Habitats and Animals.
 This lesson will culminate with a 5K program in the gym where we'll wear costumes made at school, sing songs and participate in a Thanksgiving Feast.
 Additionally, Porter-Gaud has invited this age group to attend their First Thanksgiving Play on November 21st - what fun to explore this time in our history!
 We will continue to review letters and sounds, but take a deeper dive into letters S, M, D, P and A. In math, the focus is on addition, including vertical addition and addition using ten-frames.

 Virtue – Trustworthiness

 Trusting someone is the finest compliment you can offer!

-For a two year old, the O’Quinn School is a fun place to be during the month of October!
-As the weather begins to cool, we will discover the amazing color transformation of the leaves.
-The 2’s will also explore pumpkins and how they grow.
-The local firemen will visit in their big red truck and teach us all about fire safety.
-We end this exciting month with our Halloween Carnival…it's spooky fun!
+The O’Quinn School is a fun place to be during the month of October!
+As the weather begins to cool, the twos will discover the amazing color transformation of the leaves while also exploring pumpkins and learning how they grow.
+October is Fire Safety Awareness Month, so the local firemen plan to visit in their big red truck and teach about fire safety.
+Finally, this exciting month will come to an end with our Halloween Carnival…Boo!

 Virtue – Friendliness

 A friend is someone who makes everything alright!